JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   The sooner preventive measures are presented to the youthful mind the better; but does not prohibition imply that a change in the good will has taken place?
   In paragraph 2 ‘docility’ is suggested by the weak line.
 ‘The humility’ comes out of Sun, the upper trigram, whose attribute is pliant flexibility.
   Yü Yen (Yüan dynasty) ingeniously observes on paragraph 4 that the riches of a family are not to be sought in its wealth, but in the affection and harmony of its members.
 Where these prevail, the family is not likely to be poor, and whatever it has will be well preserved.
   The mention ‘of mutual love’ is unusual in Chinese writings, and must be considered remarkable here.
-‘The. husband,’ says _Kh_ăng-žze, ‘loves his helpmate in the house; the wife loves him who is the pattern for the family.’
+‘The. husband,’ says <i>Kh</i>ăng-žze, ‘loves his helpmate in the house; the wife loves him who is the pattern for the family.’
 But however admirable the sentiment is, it comes from the mind of the writer, and is not drawn from the Text.
   Paragraph 6.
 It is said on this, that the majesty is not designedly assumed or put on; but the effect of the character remoulded and perfected.
 The words of Mencius are aptly quoted in illustration of the lesson:—‘If a man himself do not walk in the (right) path, it will not be walked in (even) by his wife and children.’

 [^227]: 314:XXXVIII The application here of the Symbolism is correct, but neither of them comes up to the idea of disunion which is in Khwei.
   The various paragraphs seem to need no illustration beyond what may be found in the notes on the Text.

-[^228]: 315:XXXIX The Symbolism is described here a little differently from the form of it in Appendix I. _Kh_ăng-žze brings the same meaning out of it, however, in the following way:—‘We have here a steep and difficult mountain, and again on the top of that there p.
+[^228]: 315:XXXIX The Symbolism is described here a little differently from the form of it in Appendix I. <i>Kh</i>ăng-žze brings the same meaning out of it, however, in the following way:—‘We have here a steep and difficult mountain, and again on the top of that there p.
 316 is water; each of the two trigrams is an emblem of perilousness.
 There is peril, both above and below, in the figure; and hence it represents the difficulties of the state.’
 The application of the symbolism is illustrated by the words of Mencius, ‘When we do not, by what we do, realise (what we desire), we must turn inwards and examine ourselves in every point.’
   From the lesson in paragraph 2 we saw that the moral value of conduct is independent of failure or success.
 It is said, ‘Though the difficulties be too great for him to overcome, the sage accepts his desire, in order to stimulate others to loyal devotedness.’
   On paragraph 3, Khung Ying-tâ says:—'Of the three lines of the lower trigram only the third is yang, above the two others which are of the yin nature.
 They cling to it, and are represented as if rejoicing in it.
   The view given of paragraph 4 is that of the Khang-hsî editors.